jcsokol/ClinQuery/README_TECHNICAL.md

 ## 6. Design Decisions & Tradeoffs

-**Entity classifications:** I pushed most classification to the normalization layer by using a catch-all *clinical entity* label in NER (covering observations, conditions, devices, medications, procedures).
-This reduced false negatives from over-cautious NER at the cost of pushing disambiguation to the normalizer.
+**Entity classifications:** Used a broad clinical entity NER label (conditions, meds, procedures, devices, observations) to reduce misses.
+Disambiguation happens later in normalization.

-**Negative example tuning for relation extraction:** The relations model only performed well when negative examples (entity–time/negation pairs where time/negation does not refer to entity) were selected with distances that matched those of positive examples.
-This tuning step was crucial to model performance.
+**Negative example tuning for relation extraction:** Performed best when negatives were sampled with distances similar to positives.
+Careful tuning was critical.

 **Ontology coverage vs. precision:** UMLS provides broad coverage with many clinically meaningful classes (e.g., “antihypertensive drug”), but also includes noisy or irrelevant groupings.
-I added an abstraction layer to override UMLS classes, balancing breadth with clinical precision.
+I added an abstraction layer to override UMLS classes, balancing breadth with precision.

-**Modifiers and values:** These can either be parsed separately *before* normalization, or entities can be normalized *with* modifiers included (which requires explicit ontology entries).
-I chose the first approach, since it generalizes to unseen entity–modifier pairs, at the cost of needing very accurate parsing.
-A drawback was that at times terms that encode both a modifier and concept (e.g. 'extubated') aren't parsed well.
-Another example of a concept that requires special treatment is 'high blood pressure'.
+**Modifiers and values:** Parsed separately before normalization for generality, though this makes parsing accuracy critical.
+Terms that encode both (e.g. extubated) need special handling.

-**Evidence extrapolation policy:** I avoided fabricating evidence by not assuming persistence of events beyond what was documented.
-For example, if an event occurred on day X, it was not automatically extended to X+1.
-The only exception: I assumed heart pumps remained active between “start” and “stop” events, since this is a safe clinical assumption and enables temporal constraints around pump-related outcomes.
+**Evidence extrapolation policy:** No assumptions beyond documented events, except pumps (assumed active between start/stop).

 **Evidence retrieval policy:** I retrieve any candidate that *could* satisfy the query (including cases with conflicting evidence) so the LLM adjudicator can decide.
 The risk is flooding the adjudicator with marginal candidates.